FacundoLG/ticking-threat/README.md

 # Ticking Threat ⏱
-A dramatic countdown timer that feels straight out of an action film.
 This project uses a single BCD-to-7-segment decoder to multiplex multiple displays, paired with a buzzer that beeps every second, mimicking the suspenseful countdown of a movie bomb.

 ![Device image](images/tt_dev.jpeg)